chililisoup/BigSignWriter/README.md

 A button is added to the sign editing GUI to switch between large letter typing and normal.
 This button's position can be changed in the config file. (`config/bigsignwriter/config.json`)

 The default fonts have large characters for all uppercase letters, all numbers, and a few additional symbols.
-Each character can be modified, and new fonts can be added in the fonts folder. (`config/bigsignwriter/fonts/`)
+Each character can be modified, and new fonts can be added in the 'fonts' folder. (`config/bigsignwriter/fonts/`)

 <hr>
 <details>